ardriveapp/ardrive-cli/README.md

     my-font.ttf
 ```

 This is effectively hosting a web page on ArDrive.
-See our [example manifest web page](arweave.net/V_L4J79QOrjQ_1Nbh5yAetVn8OY_KzvagIFNdCn1X_o).
+See our [example manifest web page][example-manifest-webpage].
+You can find out more about Arweave path manifests [here][arweave-manifest]

 ### Create New Drive and Upload Folder Pipeline Example<a id="create-upload-pipeline"></a>